harry79ph/react-js-eliquid-mixer/README.md

 # EliquidMixer
-A very useful DIY e-liquid mixing app coded using React.
+A useful React app for DIY e-liquid calculating.